netenglabs/bgperf2/README.md

 if you want to see what is happening when the test containers starts, after the test is over (or you've killed it), run
 ```$ docker exec bgperf_bird_target /root/config/start.sh```
-that's what bgperf is doing.
+that's what bgperf2 is doing.
 It creates a /root/config/start.sh command and is running it, so if you run it manually you can see if that command produces output to help you debug.

 to clean up any existing docker containers